IronCoreLabs/ironoxide-swift/RELEASING.md

 # Release process

 - Make sure that any changes necessary for this release are included in a released `ironoxide` Homebrew version.
 An updated HomeBrew tar should be released prior to this library getting released.
-- Make sure all changes to be released are on `master`.
+- Make sure all changes to be released are on `main`.
 - Decide what the new version number should be (we use semver).
 - Make sure `CHANGELOG.md` is up to date with the latest changes.
 - If needed, commit `CHANGELOG.md` to your local git.